arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Exercise3"></a>
 ###Exercise 3: Understanding the Windows Azure Storage Abstractions ###

 This sample application is comprised of five Views, one for each CRUD operation (Create, Read, Update, Delete) and one to list all the entities from the Table Storage.
 In this exercise, you will update the MVC application actions to perform operations against each storage service (Table, Blob and Queue) using **Windows Azure SDK v2.2**.
-You will also learn how to use the new **async** methods built-into the SDK.
+You will also learn how to use the new **async** methods built into the SDK.

 <a name="Ex3Task1" />
 #### Task 1 - Configuring Storage Account in the Cloud Project ####